-- NE 80th Street & 118th Avenue NE: Based on delay analysis, this intersection would require mitigation under Alternative B regardless of whether 118th Avenue NE serves as a primary access point.
+- Revising the signal to provide northbound/southbound split phasing to allow for left turn movements out of either lane from the south approach - NE 83rd Street & 120th Avenue NE: With the allowed development in the southeast quadrant at a maximum height of 250 feet anticipated under Alternative B, this intersection would need to be signalized.
+If this intersection serves as the only primary entrance (and a southern entrance via 118th Avenue NE is not provided), this intersection requires additional geometric modification.
+There are various ways that this intersection could be configured.
+For the purposes of this modeling, it was assumed that the west leg would include a left-turn pocket, plus a shared left/through/right lane with all other approaches served by one lane.
+This would require that the northbound left turn lane at the 85th Street intersection be extended to provide a second northbound receiving lane.
+These improvements are illustrated in Exhibits 10c. - NE 80th Street & 118th Avenue NE: Based on delay analysis, this intersection would require mitigation under Alternative B regardless of whether 118th Avenue NE serves as a primary access point.
 This is due to additional traffic passing through the intersection along 80th Avenue.
 It should be noted that this intersection is located on a curve and may require additional treatments to ensure safe sight distance.
 Before constructing a signal, it would also be important to conduct a signal warrant analysis. - NE 80th Street & 120th Avenue NE: If the Lee Johnson site has only one primary entrance (via 83rd Street & 120th Avenue NE), this intersection would require geometric mitigation (a southbound left turn pocket) to maintain the City's LOS standard.
-This improvement, illustrated in Exhibit 10c, could be a standalone improvement, as it would better serve areawide circulation.
+This improvement, illustrated in Exhibit 10d, could be a standalone improvement, as it would better serve areawide circulation.